AriEncarnacion/youtube-trivia/README.md

  * Improvements to model response speed via streaming (when streamed objects become usable, currently they're unstable at best)
  * Fine-tuning/prompt engineering to improve model response quality

-_Note: App is only optomized for videos ~5min or less.
-You can try longer ones, but Vercel's systems may time out.
-If you get an infinite loading screen, it's probably an unhandled `504 gateway timeout`.
-Try again with a shorter video._

 ### Observational notes while completing this project
 * OpenAI API implemented via Vercel AI SDK.
 Makes for clean code, but I feel the responses from OpenAI API Native SDK were faster.